bthate/sbn/docs/manual.rst

     written response where king
     netherlands confirmed taking note
     of “what i have written”, namely
-    proof that medicine he uses in
+    :ref:`proof  <evidence>` that medicine
-    treatement laws like zyprexa,
-    haldol, abilify and clozapine are
+    he uses in treatement laws like zyprexa, haldol, abilify and clozapine are
     poison that make impotent, is both
     physical (contracted muscles) and